rage/programming-23/data/osa-1/1-ohjelmoinnin-aloittaminen.md

 </sample-output>

-Write a program which prints out the following:
+Please write a program which prints out the following:

 <sample-output>